 Ready to get answers in the poo department for your baby or toddler with constipation?
 You’ve probably tried various herbal and home remedies but quickly became disappointed that it didn’t work.
-If you are open to getting to the heart of the problem, then look no further than these useful tips on how to help constipation in babies and toddlers.
+If you are open to getting to the heart of the problem, then look no further than these useful tips on how to help constipation in babies and toddlers plus the best foods that help babies with constipation.

 What is constipation in babies?

 If your baby’s constipation or lack of regular poo is worrying you, then the first step is to identify if this is a genuine problem in the first place.
 Constipation in babies is any reduction in your baby’s usual stool pattern.
 If you need help identifying whether your baby has constipation or not, keep reading to find out.
-There’s also three steps you can take to manage the constipation, if you think your baby or toddler is constipated.
+There are also three steps you can take to manage constipation if you think your baby or toddler is constipated.

 Signs of constipation in babies